RussellLuo/resource/docs/quickstart.md

 Quickstart
 ==========

-As a start, we implement a Todo application based on `resource`.
+As a quickstart, we will implement a Todo application based on `resource`.

 Todo